 There Is No Wrong Time — But Sooner Is Better

 Living wills aren't just for the elderly or seriously ill.
 Accidents and sudden illness happen at any age.
 Having a living will in place before you need it is the whole point.
+The same principle applies to all your estate planning — understanding whether you need a will or a trust to protect your assets is a conversation best had before a crisis, not during one.

 Remember: This article is for general information and entertainment only — not legal advice.
 Laws vary by state.
 Consult a licensed attorney for guidance specific to your circumstances.
 Full disclaimer →